justijndepover/teamleader-api/README.md

 ## Rate limiting

-After each request, the package stores the rate limit headers.
-How you handle rate limiting is up to you, but the package does give you some handy functions to manage this:
+After each request, the rate limiting headers are available.
 ```php
 // returns the maximum rate limit your application can hit in 1 minute
 $teamleader->getRateLimitLimit();